klen/muffin/_sources/testing.rst.txt

 TestClient
 ----------

-The test client allows you to make requests against your ASGI application.
+The test client allows you to test requests against your ASGI application.

+The application code:

 .. code-block:: python

-    from muffin import Application, TestClient, ResponseWebSocket
+    from muffin import Application

     app = Application()